“Peer Pressure”, humph! Sounds like a bhari-bharkam term, isn’t it?

 - Have a strong core – Talk to your parents and other adults to form an opinion.
 It will help you gain support and develop a positive attitude towards life.

 - Look for emotional and psychological support – You must have someone you can confide in.
 Be it a counselor or a friend with a healthy attitude.
-Such individuals can always help you out during unpleasant situations that you will encounter.
+Since such individuals can always help you out during unpleasant situations that you will encounter.

 Don’t get scared.
 You will learn to speak for yourself as time goes on.
 After all, only you are responsible for what you have made out of your life.
 Not all peers stick to you throughout your journey.